Legitimacy of Queen Victoria: Succession crisis

-Princess Charlotte of Wales was the only daughter and heiress presumptive of the Prince Regent (later King George IV).
+Princess Charlotte of Wales was the only daughter of the Prince Regent (later King George IV).
 Her and her stillborn son's death in 1817 set off a race between the Prince Regent's brothers, the six surviving younger sons of King George III, to see who could father a legitimate heir.
 Some of the brothers had been previously involved in scandals.
-Prince Frederick, Duke of York and Albany, the second in line to the throne, was amicably separated from his wife, Princess Frederica Charlotte of Prussia.
+Prince Frederick, Duke of York and Albany, the second in line to the throne, was amicably separated from his wife, Princess Frederica Charlotte of Prussia, who was already past childbearing age.
 The sixth son, Prince Augustus Frederick, Duke of Sussex, had contracted two marriages in contravention of the Royal Marriages Act 1772 (as had the Prince Regent before his marriage to Charlotte's mother).
 Three brothers, the third, fourth and seventh in line to the throne, married in 1818: Prince William, Duke of Clarence; Prince Edward, Duke of Kent and Strathearn; and Prince Adolphus, Duke of Cambridge.
 The fifth son, Prince Ernest Augustus, Duke of Cumberland, was already married but had no living children at the time.

 The Duke of Clarence married Princess Adelaide of Saxe-Meiningen.
 Though he had been able to father ten illegitimate children with Dorothea Jordan, an earlier mistress, none of his children by his wife survived childhood.
 The second daughter, Elizabeth, lived the longest, being born on 10 December 1820 and dying on 4 March 1821.
 The next son to produce an heir was the Duke of Cambridge, whose son George was born on 26 March 1819.
 He would be displaced two months later by the birth of a daughter to the Duke of Kent and Princess Victoria of Saxe-Coburg-Saalfeld, his wife.
 Their first and only child was Princess Victoria.
 She was born on 24 May 1819, just three days before the son of the Duke of Cumberland, also called George.

 Both George III and the Duke of Kent died in January 1820.
 The Prince Regent became George IV and Victoria was third in line to the throne after her uncles, the Duke of York and Duke of Clarence (the future William IV).
 She would ultimately take the throne as Queen Victoria in 1837.